diegommir/skip-test/README.md

 - spring-boot for simpler configs.
 - spring-web for the REST api.
 - spring-jpa and hibernate to ORM.
-- spring-security and JJWT to authentication and authorization.
+- spring-security authentication and authorization.
 - MySQL database.

 ## Author